Battle of Prenzlau: Battle

 Murat then launched his attack, Lasalle's hussars leading the way, followed by Grouchy's dragoons, while Beaumont brought up the rear.
 The French horse artillery rapidly silenced Tschammer's cannons.
 In order to harass the rear of Hohenlohe's column, the French marshal detached one of Beaumont's brigades and placed it under the command of his aide-de-camp Colonel Louis Chrétien Carrière Beaumont.
 Murat sent it circling to the left through the hamlet of Göllmitz on the Boitzenburg road.
 Murat then ordered General of Brigade André Joseph Boussart's brigade from Grouchy's division to attack the Prussian column of march.
 After fording a small stream west of the town, Boussart's dragoons smashed into Hohenlohe's marching column from the south.
-The cavalrymen overran a substantial part Hohenlohe's troops and captured Tschammer.
+The cavalrymen overran a substantial part of Hohenlohe's troops, capturing Tschammer.

 The Prussians were forced into Prenzlau, leaving eight guns and many prisoners in French hands.
 Cut off, the rear guard was set upon from two directions by both Beaumont's division and Beaumont's brigade and driven northward.
 After trapping his command against the Uecker, the two Beaumonts compelled Prince Augustus to surrender.
 Marching to the sound of the guns, Milhaud's brigade observed the prince's capture before continuing north to Pasewalk.

 Grouchy's dragoons broke down the town gate and trotted through Prenzlau and out the other side to view Hohenlohe's 10,000 troops drawn up on the road to Pasewalk.
 Murat sent Belliard to demand Hohenlohe's surrender, which the Prussian declined again.
 By this time some of Lannes' infantry were on the field.
 Together with Grouchy and Lasalle (but not Beaumont), there were only 4,000 to 5,000 French confronting the Prussians.
 At this time, Massenbach was allowed to return to the Prussian lines.
 Completely deceived by the French, Massenbach reported to Hohenlohe that their enemies were now between them and Stettin.
-Murat asked for a head-to-head parley with Hohenlohe which was granted.
+Murat asked for a head-to-head parley with Hohenlohe, which was granted.
 The marshal lied to Hohenlohe on his "word of honor" that he was surrounded by 100,000 French in the corps of Lannes, Soult, and Bernadotte.